city

 • More adaptable as a natural element in the body

-• No risk of an allergic reaction hence it is found naturally in the body
+• No risk of an allergic reaction hence it’s found naturally in the body

 Schedule a Consultation Today!

-If you’re looking for a reliable medical professional in the Minneapolis and Twin Cities area to help walk you through dermal fillers, the Metropolitan Skin Clinic is only a phone call away.
+If you’re looking for a reliable medical professional in the Minneapolis and Twin Cities area to help walk you through dermal fillers and the options that you have, the Metropolitan Skin Clinic is only a phone call away.
 In addition to injectables, we also offer laser treatments and general skin care treatments to help you look and feel your best.
-Don’t hesitate to schedule a consultation with our incredible team!
+Don’t hesitate to schedule a consultation with our incredible, friendly, and knowledgeable team!

 Book a Consultation